fhollenbach/Pols621_2020/index.md

   - [Andrew Little: Three Templates for Introductions to Political Science Articles](http://www.andrewtlittle.com/papers/little_intros.pdf)

-- The final project in this class is to submit a research design for the project outlined in the introduction.
-Your research design should be about 5 pages long.
-The research design needs to outline the data sources and methods used.
-Downloading data from an existing source and running a panel regression is most likely not sufficient.
-You will all give a short presentation of your research design during our last class session. __The final draft of the research design is due on XXX.__ In addition to the research design, you also combine the introduction and revised research design into the *project description* for an application to the NSF Dissertation Improvement Grants.
-We will talk more about the research design requirements in class and you can find information about the NSF Dissertation Improvement Grant [here](https://www.nsf.gov/pubs/2015/nsf15571/nsf15571.htm).
+- The final project in this class is to submit a *project description* for an application to the NSF Dissertation Improvement Grants.
+Specifically you should combine the introduction to your research question with a research design section.
+First, you will give a short presentation of your research design during our last class session on 04/29/2019.  __The final draft of the *project description* will be due on 05/06/2019.__ We will talk more about the research design requirements in class and you can find information about the NSF Dissertation Improvement Grant [here](https://www.nsf.gov/pubs/2015/nsf15571/nsf15571.htm).
 The goal is for you to be able to submit an application on __June 15, 2019.__ Make sure to prepare for this deadline and talk to your adviser about possibly submitting an application.

 The grading scale (in %) used in this class for all written assignments, and the overall class grade will be the following: